 I remind Flea that not taking a side doesn’t mean being unkind to people who haven’t done anything to you.
 And let’s be honest, that’s a lesson some of us are still learning, especially on social media.
 Speaking of which…

 The big difference I see between girls of Flea’s age now, and when I was 13 is social media.

 Snapchat is their preferred platform, no doubt because it’s so ridiculously complicated to most people over 25.

-But I remind Flea that anything you can be screenshot, screen recorded, photographed – and shared.
+But I remind Flea that anything you post online can be screenshot, screen recorded, photographed – and shared.

 So whatever you do, don’t get sucked into talking about ANYONE on social media.
 Don’t post photos without other people’s permission.
 Don’t share anything potentially embarrassing (that’s my job).
 Just be sensible, basically.